kuldeepsingh93/react-native-boilerplate/README.md

+<h1>react-native-boilerplate</h1>

+A react-native repo with all the necessary firebase services and other functionalities integrated to give you a head start while starting something new.

 <h1>Motivation</h1>
 This repo is build with the focus on saving time while starting with a new project.
 It has all the necessary firebase services and other functionalities integrated which are needed in almost all the projects.
 This repo will, in turn, save a lot of time while developing something new.
 It is open source so can be improved and made better with time.